Xiurzeph/cardinal-computer-systems/README.md

 ---

 ## 🚀 About Us
-Cardinal Computer Systems provides **fractional senior-level systems engineering and IT consulting** for nonprofits, small businesses, and mid-market organizations.
+Cardinal Computer Systems provides **affordable senior-level systems engineering and IT consulting** for nonprofits, small businesses, and mid-market organizations.

 With over 14 years of experience in **platform deployment, cloud migration, API integration, workflow automation, and advanced server administration**, we help smaller teams achieve **enterprise-class results** without the overhead.